Desk No. 02 · PDF summarizer

 NotebookLM summary

-"The paper reports that large LLMs show capabilities that smaller models lack, but cautions that this 'emergence' finding is contested - the observed jumps may be measurement artefacts rather than real capability thresholds.
+"The paper reports that large LLMs show capabilities that smaller models lack, but cautions that this 'emergence' finding is contested: the observed jumps may be measurement artefacts rather than real capability thresholds.
 The authors treat this as an open methodological question."

-Score note: conditionality preserved, uncertainty flagged correctly
+Note: conditionality preserved, uncertainty flagged correctly

 Adobe Acrobat AI

-Best for scanned PDFsStrongest OCR pipeline.
+Strongest OCR pipeline.
 Best if you already have Acrobat.

 Source passage